HeyAmar/ML_Classification/README.md

 ## Dataset Description

-his project uses the Heart Disease dataset obtained from the UCI Machine Learning Repository.
+This project uses the Heart Disease dataset obtained from the UCI Machine Learning Repository.

 Dataset Characteristics